-Benson High School resides in the middle of the historic community of Benson, one of Omaha's most famous arts and entertainment districts.
-Benson High School is the state's only "wall-to-wall" career academy school where every student is involved in a career academy program.
-Our career academies were designed by a taskforce comprised of alumni, community members, business leaders, faculty, staff, and external stakeholders.
-They identified three Career Academy programs will introduce students to "Career Ladders"; opportunities for students to enter employment directly after high school, continue their postsecondary training (at a community college and/or university) or do both - work and be tailored to the individual student and he/she will have access to Honors and Advanced Placement® coursework in each of the three academy programs.
+Benson High resides in the middle of the historic community of Benson, one of Omaha's most famous arts and entertainment districts.
+Benson High is the only "wall-to-wall" career academy in the Omaha Public Schools, where every student is involved in a career academy program.
+Our career academies are made relevant by community members, business leaders, faculty, staff, and external stakeholders.
+We identified three Career Academy themes: Business & Entrepreneurship, Design and Construction, and Health Professions.
+Each of the career academy programs will introduce students to College and Career opportunities for students to enter employment directly after high school, continue their postsecondary training (at a community college and/or university) or do both; work can be tailored to the individual student.
+Real life experiences are offered in each academy.
+Each student will have access to Honors and Advanced Placement® coursework in each of the three academy programs.